theScottyJam/snap.js/content/nolodash/zipObjectDeep/description.md

 It's recommended to avoid this function.
 Building objects via dynamic string paths may (or may not) be indicative of a deeper issue with how the problem is being approached.
-But, if you really do need support for this sort of thing, it can be done, with the help of the vanilla JavaScript implementation of `_.set()` and `_.zip()`.
+But, if you really do need support for this sort of thing, it can be done, with the help of the plain JavaScript implementation of `_.set()` and `_.zip()`.

 ```javascript
 function set(object, path, value) {